 There are a lot of questions to consider:

-- Should you price locally?
+Should you price locally?

-- Should you price regionally?
+Should you price regionally?

-- Or should you favor a global one-size-fits-all pricing strategy?
+Should you favor a global one-size-fits-all pricing strategy?

-“It has to be set somewhere, and then we can gauge it globally from there.”
+Your business will have unique criteria and influences.
+Pipedrive attacked this question with an agile mentality.
+Timo and his team decided that: “It has to be set somewhere and then we can gauge it globally from there.”

-That is why they needed to find a different way to cater to the unique demand of different markets.
+That’s why they needed to find a different way to cater to the unique demand of different markets.

-Timo and the team were determined to adjust their product to best suit the market in question and to do this successfully - they needed to have representatives in all corners of the world to keep their finger on the pulse.
+Timo and the team were determined to adjust their product to best suit the market in question, and to do this successfully, they needed to have representatives in all corners of the world to keep their finger on the pulse.